Azure/terraform-azurerm-lz-vending/README.md

 ### <a name="input_subscription_use_azapi"></a> [subscription\_use\_azapi](#input\_subscription\_use\_azapi)

 Description: Whether to create a new subscription using the azapi provider.
+This may be required if the principal running
+terraform does not have the required permissions to create a subscription under the default management group.

 If enabled, the following must also be supplied: